-WASHINGTON -- The U.S. Department of Homeland Security's Federal Emergency Management Agency (FEMA) announced that federal aid has been made available to the State of New York and ordered federal aid to supplement state and local recovery efforts in the area affected by the remnants of Tropical Storm Lee beginning on September 7, 2011, and continuing.
+WASHINGTON, D.C. – The U.S. Department of Homeland Security's Federal Emergency Management Agency announced that federal disaster aid has been made available to the State of New York to supplement state and local recovery efforts in the area affected by severe storms and flooding during the period of June 28 to July 4, 2013.

-Philip E. Parr has been named as the Federal Coordinating Officer for Federal recovery operations in the affected area.
-Parr said that damage surveys are continuing in other areas, and additional counties may be designated for assistance after the assessments are fully completed.
+Regis Leo Phelan has been named as the Federal Coordinating Officer for federal recovery operations in the affected area.
+Phelan said that damage surveys are continuing in other areas, and more counties and additional forms of assistance may be designated after the assessments are fully completed.

 The social media links provided are for reference only.
 FEMA does not endorse any non-government websites, companies or applications.